Here is a downloadable PDF version of our by-laws.

 All committees, except where otherwise noted, are open to full participation by the congregation’s members and friends.
 This includes holding office and voting in meetings of those committees.
 Similarly, all activities planned by those committees and other ad-hoc groups are also open to full participation.

 Section 1.
 Standing Committees

 There shall be eleven (11) standing committees of the Congregation — not only committees that are essential to the operation of the congregation, but also committees that are fundamental to the mission of the congregation.
-They are: Denominational Affairs, Rainbow Alliance, Green Sanctuary, Finance, Stewardship, Property, Adult Programs, Children and Youth Programs, Social Justice, Communications Technology, and Worship.
+They are: Denominational Affairs, Rainbow Alliance, Green Sanctuary, Finance, Stewardship, Property, Adult Programs, Family Ministry Team, Social Justice, Communications Technology, and Worship.
 The Board of Trustees shall ensure that there is a chair for each standing committee.